naninovel/docs/docs/en/guide/automated-testing.md

         }))
 ```

-— above will initialize the engine with clean state, simulating first game launch; but will additionally set `g_completedX` and `g_completedY` global variables to true.
+— above will initialize the engine with a clean state, simulating first game launch, but will additionally set `g_completedX` and `g_completedY` global variables to true.

 ## Composing Sequences

-When testing branching scenarios, you may find yourself repeating common interaction sequences to describe the many possible ways player can complete them.
-To minimize the boilerplate, the sequence object implement `ISequence` interface, which is accepted by all the test APIs.
+When testing branching scenarios, you may find yourself repeating common interaction sequences to describe the many possible ways a player can complete them.
+To minimize boilerplate, the sequence object implements `ISequence` interface, which is accepted by all the test APIs.
 Using this, you can store common sequences in variables and compose them inside other, more general sequences.

-Below is a sample test, which ensures "TrueRoute" UI shows in title menu after player completes common, X and Y routes:
+Below is a sample test that ensures the "TrueRoute" UI shows in the title menu after the player completes common, X, and Y routes:

 ```csharp
 [UnityTest]